Board of Visitors

 Pamela B. Townsend (2017-2025)

 Townsend is a 2016 Distinguished Alumnus of the College of Engineering.
 She earned her bachelor’s and master’s degrees in civil engineering from NC State (1984 and 1987).
-Townsend is a strong advocate for NC State and currently serves on the Engineering Foundation Board.
-She has served on the Civil Engineering Advisory Board and is a past chair of the Paul Zia Lecture Committee.
-Townsend holds professional engineering licenses in several states.
+Townsend is a strong advocate for NC State and currently serves on the Engineering Foundation Board and chairs the Civil Engineering Hall of Fame Selection Committee.
+She has served on the Civil Engineering Advisory Board and is a past chair of the Paul Zia Lecture Series.

 Erik Troan (2022-2026)